bforsbe/OccuPy/docs/Tutorials/gui.md

 ## Modification options
 In some cases you may want to change the input map based on the scale estimate.
 This is where you do that.

-If you have not estimated an appropriate scale, this is still coupled to the "plot" tab of the viewer.
-By enabling one or more of the available modification types and dragging the slider, you will update the plot.
-If you have an input map and appropriate scale loaded, this will also interactively update the "preview" tab.
+<br><br>
+If the scale you have selected (below the viewer) is in "occupancy" mode (name has 'occ' in it), OccuPy will let you use it to modify.
+The active modification will be interactively approximated in the "preview" and "plot" tab of the viewer.
+<br><br>
+If the scale you have selected (below the viewer) is in "resolution" mode (name has 'res' in it), OccuPy will *not* let you use it to modify, which will inactivate the "preview" tab of the viewer and the "Modify Map" button.
 <div class="admonition hint">
 <p class="admonition-title">It's easier done than said</p>
 <p>
-More detailed specification of the modification options are described in the tutorial on map modification.
+If you try it out and follow one or more tutorials, this will make more sense than any explanation.
+More detailed specification of the modification options are e.g. described in the tutorial on map modification.
 </p>
 </div>